ai-forever/MERA/benchmark_tasks/rudetox/README.md

 ## Description

-RuDetox Diagnostic is a part of RuDetox - a parallel corpus for text detoxification.
+RuDetox Diagnostic is a part of RuDetox is a parallel corpus for text detoxification.
 Given a sentence written in a toxic style, the model is asked to rewrite it in a polite style preserving original meaning and fluency.